(UPDATED) 5 reasons why we love the Airzone net playground at City Square Mall

 Bonus tips for your trip:

-- Read the comprehensive FAQ on Airzone’s website before heading down which will tell you things like the appropriate footwear (secured closed toe shoes recommended), no re-entry is allowed (pee before you go!) or if you just need assurance on safety (the nets are strong enough to hold two fully laden Singapore passenger buses!).
+v) Read the comprehensive FAQ on Airzone’s website before heading down which will tell you things like the appropriate footwear (secured closed toe shoes recommended), no re-entry is allowed (pee before you go!) or if you just need assurance on safety (the nets are strong enough to hold two fully laden Singapore passenger buses!).

 Find Airzone Singapore at Level 2 at the north atrium of City Square Mall at 180 Kitchener Road.
-Ticket sales open daily from 1045am with the first session at 11am and the last session starting at 9pm.

 Disclaimer: We paid for our visit, and my opinions and reviews here are strictly my and my family’s own.

 ©Vivian Teo.
 All content and photos are copyrighted to Vivian Teo unless otherwise specified.